-Q. My question to you is that since the 144,000 from Rev. 7 are seen with the Lamb on Mount Zion in Rev. 14, having been redeemed FROM the earth at approximately mid point of Revelation, are the 144,000 slain at mid – trib ?
+Since the 144,000 from Rev. 7 are seen with the Lamb on Mount Zion in Rev. 14, having been redeemed FROM the earth at approximately mid point of Revelation, are the 144,000 slain at mid – trib ?
 Is the book of Revelation chronological, or does it skip forward and backward in time ?

-For several reasons, I don’t believe the 144,000 of Rev. 7 and Rev. 14 are the same.
+For several reasons, I don’t believe the 144,000 of Rev. 7 and those of Rev. 14 are the same.
 In Revelation 7:3-8 a group numbering 144,000 is introduced as the servants of our God.
 They are given the Seal of the Living God in their foreheads to protect them from the judgments coming on the earth against the land, the sea, and the trees.
 The timing is between the 6th and 7th Seal judgments well before the start of the Great Tribulation.

 This group is clearly identified as being from among the Jewish population, with 12,000 coming from each of the 12 tribes named in Rev. 7:5-8.